Information for students

 - Students will need to comply with instructions given by UTS on repatriation to Sydney for health or security reasons.
 Directions may be issued via the Head of the School, major coordinator or travel team.

 - Students withdrawing from ICS and returning to Sydney for personal reasons once they have travelled overseas but before the census date in the session in which they travel will be responsible for reimbursing UTS all travel and visa costs associated with their ICS participation.

 The following list was correct at the time of publication.
-However, UTS: International Studies reserves the right to make alterations to the location and content of any program of in-country study at any time.
+However, International Studies reserves the right to make alterations to the location and content of any program of in-country study at any time.

 - Universidad Católica Argentina (UCA), Buenos Aires